Day 100 of a Year Long Road Trip Along America’s Scenic Byways

 The creek filled oasis beneath the falls, however, was breathtaking.
 Frankly, I don’t believe I’ve ever seen aqua colored water in my home state.
-The Trinity River and the Texas Gulf Coast are generally brown from silt (as well as pollution) and the North Texas lakes are manmade, thus usually murky grey or green.
-I can’t say there has ever been a body of water in Texas that I was thrilled to jump in except a swimming pool!
+The Trinity River and the Texas Gulf Coast are generally brown from silt (as well as pollution).
+Additionally, North Texas lakes are manmade, thus usually murky grey or green.
+I can’t say there has ever been a body of water in Texas that I was thrilled to jump into except a swimming pool!
 I heavily considered dipping my feet in this small pool of water, but ground level was not that easily accessible with a dog, camera, and backpack in tow.

 We returned to VANilla after a two to three mile walk to take a short drive to another area of the park to see Pedernales Falls.
 The Pedernales River flows over and through protruding rocks to create the falls.
 Petey and I hopped over the rocks for a closer look, but obeyed the signs: no swimming, wading, or tubing on this portion of the river.
 While the river appeared calm and harmless, evidently the rocks create strong currents and undertow.
-In addition, the area is subject to flash floods, which I can believe.
+In addition, the area of the Texas Hill Country is subject to flash floods, which I can believe.

 The rock also illuminates in the moonlight.
 The noise and light reflections at this mound of pink granite caused the Indians to think it was possessed by supernatural powers!
-Petey and I hiked a few miles around the area and then took the Summit Trail to the top of the dome, where one tree and some grass grew from the top.
+Petey and I hiked a few miles around the area and then took the Summit Trail to the top of the dome.
+One tree and some grass grew from the top.
 We didn’t stay long, as the wind was so strong, my hair blew back just as it did when I went skydiving!